diericx/svelte-breadcrumbs/README.md

 </Breadcrumbs>
 ```

 In the example above, `Breadcrumbs.svelte` will handle grabbing all of the modules itself.
 You can implement this yourself like so.
 If you pass a value for `routeModules` the `Breadcrumbs` component will not try to populate it.
-Note that we cannot simply use the value of `glob` as it returns async functions for each route.
+Note that we cannot simply use the value of `glob` as it returns async functions for each route, so we need to evaluate each entry.

 ```svelte
 <script lang="ts">